Dealer Licensing in Maine

 Once you have your business in place, you're ready to apply to the Maine BMV for an auto dealer's license.
-You need to fill out a variety of specific forms and mail the package to the BMV in Augusta along with a nonrefundable $150 application fee.
+You need to complete a Complete Dealer Package and any other necessary forms.
+Mail your documents to the address on the appropriate forms with a nonrefundable $150 application fee.

 The BMV will send an inspector to conduct an investigation on-site at your proposed business location.
 You will be notified in advance by the BMV as to when the inspector will arrive.